Voting with Partial Orders: The Plurality and Anti-Plurality Classes: Results

 If $F$ is a positional scoring rule, Faithfulness implies that all the alternatives in the top of a preference receive the same score.

 \begin{coro} A voting rule satisfies Anonymity, Neutrality, Reinforcement, Continuity, Faithfulness, and T-Congruity if, and only if, it belongs to the Simple Plurality Class. \end{coro}

 Contraction requires the scoring rule to assign more points to top alternatives when they are less accompanied by other top alternatives.
-This axiom plays a crucial role in our characterisation of the Monotonic Simple Plurality Class.
-Note that relative to Corollary~\ref{coro:simpleplurality} characterising the next larger class, we can weaken Faithfulness to Partial Faithfulness, and we can drop T-Congruity entirely.
+This axiom plays a crucial role in our characterisation of the Monotonic Simple Plurality Class.\footnote{Theorem~\ref{theo:monosimpleplurality} continues to hold if we relax Faithfulness to Partial Faithfulness, albeit at the expense of a somewhat more complex (but still very similar) proof, the details of which we omit in the interest of brevity.
+This point will become relevant in Section~\ref{sec:appvot}, for Corollary~\ref{coro:sizeapppfcontr}.}

-\begin{teo} A voting rule satisfies Anonymity, Neutrality, Reinforcement, Continuity, Partial Faithfulness, and Contraction if, and only if, it belongs to the Monotonic Simple Plurality Class. \end{teo}
+\begin{teo} A voting rule satisfies Anonymity, Neutrality, Reinforcement, Continuity, Faithfulness, and Contraction if, and only if, it belongs to the Monotonic Simple Plurality Class. \end{teo}